VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Allows renaming fields in JSON formatted logs.
 Example: "ts:timestamp,msg:message" renames "ts" to "timestamp" and "msg" to "message".
 Supported fields: ts, level, caller, msg
   -loggerLevel string
      Minimum level of errors to log.
-Possible values: INFO, WARN, ERROR, FATAL, PANIC (default "INFO") -loggerOutput string
+Possible values: INFO, WARN, ERROR, FATAL, PANIC (default "INFO") -loggerMaxArgLen int
+     The maximum length of a single logged argument.
+Longer arguments are replaced with 'arg_start..arg_end', where 'arg_start' and 'arg_end' is prefix and suffix of the arg with the length not exceeding -loggerMaxArgLen / 2 (default 1000)
+  -loggerOutput string
      Output for the logs.
 Supported values: stderr, stdout (default "stderr") -loggerTimezone string